Frequently Asked Questions

 Does DEW Foundation offer multi-year grants?

 Yes, depending upon the scope and duration of the project.
 In some cases, approved grants are required to submit a progress report before subsequent funding is released.
 However, returning applicants who have received funding for five or more consecutive years are required to submit a new LOI.
+Visit the “HOW TO APPLY” page to determine which form you need to submit.

 Is there a maximum grant size?